 - The pitch has an opt-out!
 PR folks often send cut and paste emails out of Outlook – a direct violation of the CAN-SPAM act.

 This is a near perfect email… I’d rate it a solid B+.
 The only tiny piece of information missing is a leap that I don’t think too many PR folks would care to take – but it would have been great to hear why it would have been relevant to my audiences.
-A simple few words in the email like, “I noticed the MarTech Blog has spoken about video and social media in the past, so I thought this would be of interest to you…”.
+A simple few words in the email like, “I noticed Martech Zone has spoken about video and social media in the past, so I thought this would be of interest to you…”.